Found Items – Schalk’s Lager Beer Bottle

 I spend countless hours on google researching items I find on my picking adventures.
 Most of the time, there is very little information available.
 I can usually find eBay listings with a little blurb, but not much else.
 So I have decided to document those finds that I think are interesting, under Found Items.
-Maybe I can help people out there on the world wide web like me researching items.
-As I learn more about the item, I will add to the posts, even if all I have to offer is images, which will often be the case, at least there will be something and maybe we can help one another learn about all these wonderful finds.
+I will add to the posts as I discover more about the item.
+If all I have to offer is images, which will often be the case, then at least there will be something, and maybe we can learn together.

 So this is my first post on Found Items.
 This found item is an antique Schalk’s beer bottle.
 This is a hand-blown bottle made of beautiful green glass with a gorgeous antique orange label.
 The glass is so thick and heavy I could drop this bottle on cement and it would be fine.
 This is a cork top bottle, and the cork is still in the bottle dancing around with every handle.
 The label is not in perfect condition, but it’s in pretty good condition considering this bottle is from the late 1800s, being well over 100 years old it’s a true antique.